nis-seu/RTX-IFTTT-demo/README.md

 This article aims to help readers implement the Webhook mechanism of RTX-IFTTT with the code we provide.
 The essence of this demo is to identify the behavior of devices by capturing the traffic characteristics of IoT devices, and then send a notification for IFTTT in real-time.
 In IFTTT, the timely response of Webhook is used to shorten the delay.
 ##  Devices
 Belkin Wemo Smart Plug Model:F7C027.
-Yeelight Smart LED Bulb (Color) YLDP06YL LED灯泡 （彩光版）E27.
+Yeelight Smart LED Bulb (Color) YLDP06YL LED E27.
 (Optional) Brume(GL-MV1000)/Notebook.
 ## Development Environment
 + Python 3.7